 Note: related to this subject, you may also be interested in our page about unwanted fat, which explains more about the types of fat we can remove.

-Why BC Laser and Skincare Centre for the best Vancouver-area cellulite treatments?
+Why Beautiful Canadian Laser and Skincare Clinic for the best Vancouver-area cellulite treatments?

 We also began our own, internal experiments with Velashape and Ultrashape together, as a way to treat cellulite and fat more effectively.
 After this time, we purchased and trained in Ultrashape 3 – a combo procedure that gave similar results to what we had already been doing.